mcv-m6-video/mcv-m6-2020-team5/README.md

 On week 4 we implemented a simple method for optical flow estimation and tested some of the state-of-the-art methods for that purpose.
 Then we implemented a method for video stabilization based on our method for estimating optical flow and compared it to the state-of-the-art and finally we tried to improve the multi-object tracking for single camera using the optical flow estimations.

-Finally, on week 5, we used all the previous work done on the project to implement a system for Multi-object Tracking for Single Camera.
-Then, using that method we implemented a system for Multi-object Tracking for Multiple Cameras using a triplet network and a complex algorithm based on the euclidean distances between the embeddings obtained from the triplet network.
+Finally, on week 5, we used all the previous work done on the project to implement a system for Multi-object Tracking on Single Camera.
+Then, using that method we implemented a system for Multi-object Tracking on Multiple Cameras using a triplet network and a complex algorithm based on the euclidean distances between the embeddings obtained from the triplet network and a voting scheme based on the corresponding minimums on that distance for the different frames of a track to relate tracklets between cameras.

 ## Week 1